Food and Agricultural Education Act

 The guiding principles for promotion of FAE are as follows:

-1. Supporting identification with local agriculture: Developing the FAE system; promoting an FAE movement that includes all citizens; and strengthening citizens’ identification with, trust in, and support for Taiwan agriculture and agricultural products.
+1. Supporting for and identification with local agriculture: Develop a FAE system, promote a nationwide FAE movement, and strengthen public recognition, trust, and support for Taiwan's agriculture and agricultural products.

-3. Inculcating the idea of treasuring food and reducing waste: Putting into practice consumption of local agricultural products, reducing food waste, reducing the amount of food used, and reducing leftovers; ensuring food safety and food crop safety; encouraging the rational and circular use of farmland, water for agricultural purposes, and other resources; and striving for stable access to food for citizens.
+3. Cherishing food and reducing waste: Promote the consumption of local agricultural products, minimize food waste, reduce ingredient usage, and decreasing leftovers.
+Ensure food safety and food security, encourage the efficient and cyclical use of agricultural land, water resources, and other assets, and commit to providing stable food access for citizens.

-6. Spreading the idea of sustainable agriculture with local production, local consumption: Combining the processes of production, processing, and buying and selling of agricultural products and processed agricultural products to facilitate local production, local consumption, overall economic development, and increased employment; strengthening of management of safe production of agricultural products; and increasing employment opportunities in agricultural and fishing communities while promoting the sustainable development of agriculture.
+6. Sustainable agriculture with local production, local consumption: Integrate the production, processing, and trading of agricultural products and processed goods to support local production and consumption, stimulate overall economic development, and create jobs.
+Enhance the management of agricultural production safety, boost employment opportunities in rural areas, and promote sustainable agricultural development.

-The competent authorities shall formulate FAE promotion programs based on the above guiding principles, while the competent authorities at the municipal, county, and city levels shall submit their programs to the central competent authority for approval.
+The competent authorities shall formulate FAE promotion programs based on the aforementioned guidelines.
+The competent authorities at the municipals, counties, and cities shall submit the plan to the central competent authority for approval.

 Article 5